danialebrat/Unifying-LLMs-with-Recsys/README.md

-# ClusteredKNN_NMF
+# Vectorized Context-aware embeddings for GAT-based Collaborative filtering
-a Hybrid recommendation system approach using clustered KNN and advanced NMF
+a Hybrid recommendation system approach using LLM-based integrated textual features and using the vectorized embeddings of the features as initial trainable embeddings of GAT-based recommender system